l0k18/legacy/doc/build-unix.md

 	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime

+UPNP has been disabled as it is not currently working in the build

 IPv6 support may be disabled by setting: